howardlee93/python/README.md

 # python
-#same of some of my work for Python for Programmers class taken at the UCSC Extension.
+#some of some of my work for Python for Programmers class taken at the UCSC Extension.
 Written in Python 3.